japila-books/apache-spark-internals/docs/shuffle/ShuffleExternalSorter.md

 == [[MemoryConsumer]] ShuffleExternalSorter as MemoryConsumer

-ShuffleExternalSorter is a xref:memory:MemoryConsumer.adoc[MemoryConsumer] that can <<spill, spill to disk to free up execution memory>>.
+ShuffleExternalSorter is a memory:MemoryConsumer.md[MemoryConsumer] that can <<spill, spill to disk to free up execution memory>>.

 == [[pageSize]] Page Size

-ShuffleExternalSorter uses the xref:memory:MemoryConsumer.adoc#pageSize[page size] to be the minimum of `PackedRecordPointer.MAXIMUM_PAGE_SIZE_BYTES` and xref:memory:TaskMemoryManager.adoc#pageSizeBytes[pageSizeBytes], and Tungsten memory mode).
+ShuffleExternalSorter uses the memory:MemoryConsumer.md#pageSize[page size] to be the minimum of `PackedRecordPointer.MAXIMUM_PAGE_SIZE_BYTES` and memory:TaskMemoryManager.md#pageSizeBytes[pageSizeBytes], and Tungsten memory mode).

 == [[allocatedPages]] allocatedPages